March 29th, 2026: Cultural Food Traditions Project: Sudan

 While this gathering cannot address the full scale of the devastation in Sudan, it is offered as one small act of solidarity and remembrance, with a steadfast call for collective action and reaffirming our shared responsibility and commitment: that supporting civilians in Sudan is non-negotiable.

-Menu: The proposed menu for the evening will be coming soon.
+Menu: The proposed menu for the evening will include:

 Pricing: We're committed to being and building an inclusive community while also making the event sustainable for the chefs.
 Everyone is welcome at our table and to help that happen we offer sliding scale tickets prices which include dinner, drinks (alcoholic & non) and stimulating discussion.